-If you are a female entrepreneur trying to be better fundraiser for your business, you’ll soon understand how tough it is for women-led ventures to raise funds.
+If you are a female entrepreneur trying to be a better fundraiser for your business, you’ll soon understand how tough it is for women-led ventures to raise funds.
 According to research, female investors only make up 4.4% of the industry.
 This might explain why their businesses only get 4.2% of venture capital funding.
-At the same time, it’s proven that male entrepreneurs are 40% more likely to get funding than female counterparts.
+At the same time, it’s proven that male entrepreneurs are 40% more likely to get funding than their female counterparts.

-Living in a world which is dominated by such staggering odds against you, how do we become better fundraisers against our male counterparts?
+Living in a world that is dominated by such staggering odds against you, how do we become better fundraisers against our male counterparts?
 Below are a few tips that will help you increase your success.

 How Female Entrepreneurs Can Be Better Fundraisers

 Funds in general never come easy.
 The majority of investors don’t want to risk breaking out of the norm.
 They go according to where the stats and strength of the current market are leading them.
 They also deem it fit to invest in an area their competitors are funding.
 So before starting your campaigns, make a list of all the investors you believe might be sympathetic to your cause or business.
 Research properly and plan everything accordingly.

 Female fundraisers should remember, it always takes a lot of time to convince a lead investor.
 Don’t get impatient if it takes a long time.
 Once you manage to confirm one investor willing to risk his or her resources on you, it’s smooth sailing from then onwards to get others.